Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 2) compensatory ability of the bone marrow.

-The intensity of anemia in primary AGA is more pronounced than in secondary.
+The intensity of anemia in primary AGA is more pronounced than in secondary AGA.

-Quite rarely, when cold agglutinins (IgM) are detected, more often in idiopathic AGA, anemia is generally moderately expressed, with separate episodes of intensification.
+Quite rarely, when cold agglutinins (IgM) are detected, more often with idiopathic AGA, anemia is generally moderate, with isolated episodes of intensification.

-Cyanosis and necrosis of the terminal parts of the body (ears, fingers, tail, nose) that can evolve into gangrene, sometimes with a fatal outcome, are the most pathognomonic signs in this disease (Vandenbusshe P. et al., 1991).
+Cyanosis and necrosis of the end parts of the body (ears, fingers, tail, nose), capable of evolving into gangrene, sometimes with a fatal outcome, are the most pathognomonic signs of this disease (Vandenbusshe P. etal., 1991).

 Drawing.
 1. Coombs method: agglutination reaction.

 Table 3.
-Norms of general biochemical analysis in domestic carnivores (according to Crespeau).
+Norms for general biochemical analysis in domestic carnivores (according to Crespeau).

 Clinical blood test

-Attention is drawn to the presence of small colored spherocytes (photo 1), and sometimes neutrophilia is noted (Desnoyers M., 1992).
+The presence of small colored spherocytes is noteworthy (photo 1), and neutrophilia is sometimes noted (Desnoyers M., 1992).

-Sometimes we state phagocytosis of erythrocytes by monocytes.
-AGA in dogs is more often regenerative (Appendix 2).
+Sometimes we observe phagocytosis of erythrocytes by monocytes.
+AGA in dogs most often has a regenerative form (Appendix 2).
 The total number of reticulocytes varies from 20 to 60%.
-In 30% of dogs, mild reticulocytosis (1-3% of reticulocytes) is noted, in 60% it is moderate or severe (more than 3% of reticulocytes).
-Weakly regenerative and regenerative AGA have been described in dogs (Jonas L.D., 1987).
+In 30% of dogs, mild reticulocytosis is noted (1-3% reticulocytes), in 60% it is moderate or severe (more than 3% reticulocytes).
+Poorly regenerative and nonregenerative AGA have been described in dogs (Jonas L.D., 1987).
 Currently, these forms of the disease are being detected more and more often.

 Blood chemistry

-All dogs have marked bilirubinuria (brown urine) with urobilinuria, as well as hyperbilirubinemia (not conjugated).
+All dogs have severe bilirubinuria (brown urine) with urobilinuria, as well as hyperbilirubinemia (not conjugated).
 Jaundice is present in approximately 50% of cases.
-Increased hemoglobinemia is sometimes accompanied by hemoglobinuria, but intravascular hemolysis is less common (10% of 42 dogs) (Klag A.R. et al., 1993).
-At the same time, a decrease in haptoglobin and serum iron is noticeable, while uricemia (uric acid in the blood) increases in 50% of cases.
-With the development of the disease, the indicators vary, sometimes the changes are prolonged or interrupted with subsequent relapses.
+Increased hemoglobinemia is sometimes accompanied by hemoglobinuria, but the symptom of intravascular hemolysis does not appear so often (10% of 42 dogs) (Klag A.R. etal., 1993).
+At the same time, there is a noticeable decrease in haptoglobin and serum iron, while uricemia (uric acid in the blood) increases in 50% of cases.
+As the disease develops, the indicators vary, sometimes the changes are long-lasting or interrupted with subsequent relapses.

 Direct Coombs test

-This method in the diagnosis of AGA is a priority (Person et al., 1980).
+This method is a priority in diagnosing AGA (Person et al., 1980).

 Principle

-The Coombs test is an immunological method that detects the presence of non-agglutinating antibodies due to the action of xenogenic (from another species) anti-immunoglobulin serum that provokes agglutination.
-With the help of only one direct Coombs test, a diagnosis is made for this disease.
+The Coombs test is an immunological method that determines the presence of non-agglutinating antibodies due to the action of xenogeneic (from another species) anti-immunoglobulin serum, which provokes agglutination.
+Using the direct Coombs test alone, a diagnosis of this disease is made.
 In clinical practice, this method is used for humans, dogs and cats.

-The principle of operation of the direct Coombs test, or the so-called special specific antiglobulin test, is based on the effect of sensitization of erythrocytes with the help of immunoglobulin or complement fixed on their membrane, or due to both of them together (Stewart A.R, 1993).
+The principle of operation of the direct Coombs test, or the so-called special species antiglobulin test, is based on the effect of sensitization of red blood cells with the help of immunoglobulin or complement fixed on their membrane, or due to both together (Stewart A.R, 1993).

-The mechanism of the proposed method is to use species-specific "anti-antibodies" or specific antiglobulins to create bridges between antibodies that cover the surface of erythrocytes (Fig. 1).
+The mechanism of the proposed method is to create bridges between antibodies that coat the surface of red blood cells using species-specific “anti-antibodies” or specific antiglobulins (Fig. 1).

 At the first stage, polyvalent antiglobulins are used, directed against all serum globulins.